 Annuities are often misunderstood.
 They can be seen as difficult financial products to navigate due to misinformation, rumors, and myths.
 As a result, many people are put off from the idea of purchasing an annuity.
 But in truth, annuities can be used to help you generate income and provide growth opportunities while protecting from market downturns.
-To help you understand annuities better, here are 6 misconceptions you may have heard about them.
+To help you understand annuities better, here are a few misconceptions you may have heard about them.

 Myth: Annuities are all the same

 No!
 All annuities are not the same.
 Although annuities share many common attributes, each annuity type has its own set of rules.
 In general, an annuity is a contract between you and an insurance company in which you make a lump-sum payment or series of payments and, in return, you will receive a regular stream of income at some point in the future.
 There are a range of options, but typically they fall into two categories – an immediate annuity and a deferred annuity.
 An immediate annuity allows you to make a lump-sum deposit and immediately start drawing

 income.
 With a deferred annuity, you give an insurance company money and the company pays it back at a later date based on a guaranteed interest rate.
 Typically, you’d start getting payments that don’t begin until years down the road.

 False!
 Most annuity types have no maintenance or annual fees.
 Those that do will have varying fees depending on the type of the annuity and additional benefits it may provide.
 Make sure you understand the type of annuity you’re considering and the benefits it offers, then weigh those against other products.
 Annuities can offer valuable features that aren’t typical of other investment options, like tax deferral, income guarantees, guaranteed minimum values and/or a guaranteed minimum death benefit.
 Make sure you understand any fees associated with the annuity.

 Myth: I can't take money from an annuity when I need it